 A worst-case analysis by Japan’s Atomic Energy Commission… suggested that if the hot fuel was indeed left high and dry, people as far away as parts of Tokyo* would need to be evacuated and everyone in the capital would have to stay indoors.

 At least now we have a clearer idea of what’s going on; it seems the entire nuclear industry is dangerously disfunctional.

 In spite of the company rhetoric, the discussion with Christopher White was respectful and at times heated.
 He referred us to the pro-nuclear movie Pandora’s Promise.
-We referred him to the lesson of the mythical Pandora ~ although she was warned not to, Pandora opened the box, releasing numerous evils into the world.
+As Mr. White apparently missed the irony, we referred him to the lesson of the mythical Pandora who, although she was warned not to, opened “the box”, releasing numerous evils into the world.
 When she tried to put the lid back on, she found it was too late – she could not contain what she had unleashed.

 It’s time for a new way of thinking.
 With countless clean energy technologies available today, the supposed benefits of nuclear energy are far outweighed by the global risk — of starting a fire that burns for ten thousand years.